We begin reviewing applications following our priority application deadlines on September 15 and March 1.

 Please review ISEP Student Terms and Conditions regarding your acceptance terms.

-After you have completed your ISEP acceptance package, you will begin working with your ISEP Program Manager during pre-departure.
+After you have completed your ISEP acceptance package, you will begin working with your ISEP Student Services Officer during pre-departure.

 You may be required to complete additional forms for your host university.
 Again, these may include internal applications, course registration forms and housing forms.
 It is very important to regularly check your email and respond to messages from your host ISEP Coordinator in a timely manner, as well as follow any instructions in your acceptance package.